bl4ck5un/tc-website/content/getstarted.md

 ### An application contract for general requesting and responding

 To show how to interface with the `TownCrier` Contract, we present a skeleton `Application` Contract that does nothing othan than sending queries, logging responses and cancelling queries.

+First, you need to annotate your contract with the version pragma:

+:::shell
+pragma solidity ^0.4.9;

+Second, you need to include in your contract source code the function declaration headers of the `TownCrier` Contract so that the application contract can call those functions with the address of the `TownCrier` Contract.

+:::shell
+contract TownCrier {
+    function request(uint8 requestType, address callbackAddr, bytes4 callbackFID, uint timestamp, bytes32[] requestData) public payable returns (uint64);
+    function cancel(uint64 requestId) public returns (bool);
+}

-It consists of a set of five basic components:
+The `Application` Contract consists of a set of five basic components:

 * `function() public payable;`